Sharvil14/Credit-Score-Analysis---IDFC-First-Bank/README.md

-# Credit-Score-Analysis---IDFC-First-Bank
 # Credit Card Behavior Score Analysis

 ## Project Overview

 This project aims to predict credit card behavior scores, such as the likelihood of default, using machine learning.
-Here, i utilized a dataset of credit card users and apply a series of data science techniques to build a robust predictive model.
+Here, I utilized a dataset of credit card users and applied a series of data science techniques to build a robust predictive model.
 These techniques include data cleaning, feature engineering, feature selection, handling class imbalance, model training, and evaluation.

 ## Key Features